 The parameter is optional for event triggered measurement in the case UMTS Power Headroom Measurement (M4).

 The parameter defines the threshold for initiating and stopping reporting UE Power Headroom (UPH) measurements (M4) in UMTS.
-If the UPH value falls below the indicated threshold, reporting is started and is periodically done until UPH value goes above this threhold.
+If the UPH value falls below the indicated threshold, reporting is started and is periodically done until UPH value goes above this threshold.
 Detailed definition of the parameter is in TS 25.331 [31] and TS 25.413 [13].

 The parameter is an Integer number between 0 ..
 31. (for calculating the actual value see Hysteresis in TS 25.123 [59] and TS 25.133 [60].